 Grace Church, is an active, big-hearted, (air-conditioned) Episcopal parish in lower Georgetown.

-Keep an eye on this page, and on News & Events, for information about other summer programs and ministries.
+Keep an eye on this page, and on News & Events, for information about other upcoming programs and ministries.

 Sunday morning services at Grace combine simplicity, informality and reverence, continuing the tradition that drew the working people of a rough-and-tumble neighborhood to Grace at its founding nearly 150 years ago.